ankitdasgit/DataMigrationScript-Mysql-to-ElasticSearch/README.md

 2. use username and password of elasticSearch, and

 2. Create an index pattern in Kibana:
-- Go to Management and explore
+- Go to Management and search index management
 - Enter the name of your Elasticsearch index (specified in the script).